serving the sangha,

 Sanctuary is a throughline that runs from my education as a historian of ancient religion and from my Buddhist upbringing to ministry today.
 Historians investigate more than just the past and its larger context with its vast web of causes and conditions: they write to profess a philosophy about life itself.

-My dissertation or doctoral thesis, “Roman Sanctuary (400 BCE – 200 CE),” argued that the Romans’ own past contributed to their moral and religious understanding of sanctuary as a refuge that protected those in need.
-This divine imperative of hospitality shapes my dharma ministry.
-We Buddhists first enter the spiritual path by going to the Buddha, his teachings, and the community of his followers as our refuge.
-Refuge and the hope that all have refuge is the basis of the whole spiritual path.
+My dissertation, “Roman Sanctuary (400 BCE – 200 CE),” argued that Rome’s history shaped their view of sanctuary as a safe place for those in need.
+This idea of hospitality informs my dharma ministry.
+In Buddhism, we begin our spiritual journey by seeking refuge in the Buddha, his teachings, and the community of his followers.
+This devotional view of refuge is the true foundation of any spiritual path.

 Today my activities include education on and service to these sources of refuge.
 As a lay Buddhist teacher, I bring my focus on sources, like the historically rich text of the Vinaya, to dharma talks and have led lessons on important historical figures, like Guru Padmasambhava, Milarepa, and other Kagyu founders.
-I am working on converting my dissertation into a public history manuscript on refuge in ancient “Western” civilization.
-I bring this rich perspective to my creative outlets as a micronational citizen of the State of Sandus and to modern polytheist devotion.
+I am working on converting my dissertation into a public history book on the tradition of refuge in ancient Western civilization.
+I bring this rich scholarly perspective to my devotional and creative outlets as a micronationalist and contemporary Buddhist pagan.

 Upāsaka William Tseten Dorje Soergel